What is the ACC?

 Trip Participant Responsibilities

-- Participants should find out the requirements and demands of the trip before signing up by researching literature and by discussing the trip with the Trip Coordinator and other participants.
+- Participants should find out the requirements and demands of the trip before signing up by researching literature and by discussing the trip with the Trip Leader and other participants.
 Sign up for trips that will challenge you, but are not beyond your abilities.
 Gain experience by starting with easier trips and incrementally building experience until you have the skill set to engage in more difficult trips.